theopenlane/openlane-docs/docs/docs/api/graph-api/inputObjects.md

 <a href="scalars#boolean"><code>Boolean</code></a>
 </td>
 <td>
-<p>indicates if the standard should be made available to all users, only for public standards</p>
+<p>indicates if the standard should be made available to all users, only for system owned standards</p>
 </td>
 </tr>
 <tr>